Jelly-RDF/pyjelly/docs/generic-sink.md

 ## Usage without external libraries
 Because we don't rely on any external libraries, using generic API looks slightly different, however keeps the same functionality.

-## Writing Triples to a Jelly file
+## Writing triples to a Jelly file

 To make a set of triples and write them to a Jelly file, you use:

 {{ code_example('generic/01_serialize.py') }}

-Which provides a simple Triple/Quad type that is easy to create and work with.
+Which provides a simple triple/quad type that is easy to create and work with.

-## Reading Triples from a Jelly file
+## Reading triples from a Jelly file

 To load triples into your python object from a `.jelly` file, see: